Address:

 Dental implants offer several advantages over traditional bridges and removable dentures.

-Many patients also choose implants because of comfort and function.
-Implants are designed to work like natural teeth, which may improve chewing ability compared to some removable options.
+• Comfort and Function: Implants are designed to work like natural teeth, which may improve chewing ability compared to some removable options.
 They are also easier for many people to get used to, since they do not sit on the gums the way dentures do.

 Why Choose Carolina Dentistry for Dental Implants?